Burns and Scalds Minor Burns without blisters.

 Skin exposure

 If acid, lye, pesticides, chemicals, or any potentially poisonous substances come into contact with a child’s skin, gently brush off the dry material.
 Remove contaminated clothing.
-Wear rubber gloves if at all possible.
+Wear rubber gloves if possible.
 Wash skin with soap and large quantities of water.
 Call Poison control for advice.

 Skin wounds